andrew/ultimate-awesome/README.md

 - [awesome-vegan](https://github.com/Icy-Thought/awesome-vegan) - A Markdown based fork of the Vegan Cheatsheet. .
 - [awesome-3D-avatar-collections](https://github.com/itsmetamike/awesome-3D-avatar-collections) - A list of tokenized VRM avatar collections, example files and associated metadata.
 - [awesome-rss-feeds](https://github.com/ivan-ha/awesome-rss-feeds) - A curated list of awesome RSS feeds I subscribed to.
+- [awesome-straico](https://github.com/ivopereira/awesome-straico) - 🏆 A curated list of awesome Straico resources, tools, articles and more.
 - [awesome-flutter-map](https://github.com/josxha/awesome-flutter-map) - A list of plugins and other packages that are within the flutter_map ecosystem.
 - [awesome-nba-data](https://github.com/JovaniPink/awesome-nba-data) - A curated list of awesome NBA Data and resources.
 - [awesome-gemm](https://github.com/jssonx/awesome-gemm) - 📚 A curated list of awesome matrix-matrix multiplication (A * B = C) frameworks, libraries and software.